 Correlate and Analyze

 Use built-in Splunk analytics or your own custom machine learning models to tackle impactful issues or opportunities in your company—from avoiding disruptive downtime to optimizing business results.
-You can easily build custom models using the guided experience of the Splunk Machine Learning Toolkit and algorithms from popular open source Python libraries.
+You can easily build custom models using the guided experience of the Splunk Machine Learning Toolkit, which includes an improved API, role-based access controls for machine learning models and out-of-the-box algorithms that allow for a wider range of applications with greater efficiency.
+Not to mention algorithms from popular open source Python libraries.
 Learn more.

 Correlate Complex Events

 Event correlation is finding relationships between seemingly unrelated events in data from multiple sources.
 For example, you can track a series of related events as a single transaction to measure duration or status.
 Then you can automate the results of correlations to generate alerts or support business metrics.
 Splunk software supports event correlations using time and geographic location, transactions, sub-searches, field lookups and joins.